Climate-Concerned

 Dear (Editor/Publisher/Producer),

-Climate change, and what political candidates have done or say they will do about it, is critically important to me.
+Climate change, and what political candidates have done or say they will do about it, are critically important to me.
 And I am not alone.
-Many of my classmates from Amherst College have joined in a public call for faster, bolder action to reduce carbon emissions and address climate change.
+Many of my fellow alumni from Amherst College have joined in a public call for faster, bolder action to reduce carbon emissions and address climate change.

 Your coverage on climate events and science has been (adequate/commendable).
-But as we think about how we will vote this fall, we want to know what local, state, and national candidates have done, the positions they've taken, and what they say they will do to reduce carbon emissions, decrease reliance on fossil fuels, and mitigate against climate disasters such as flooding and fires.
-There are stark differences between some of the candidates; how is that not a story to be covered at this time?
+But as we look for ways to support a movement away from carbon emission pollution and the ongoing buildup of greenhouse gases, we want to know what local, state, and national officials have done, the positions they've taken, and what they say they will do to reduce carbon emissions, decrease reliance on fossil fuels, and mitigate against climate disasters such as large-scale flooding and devastating fires.
+There are stark differences in how seriously our various elected representatives want to deal with climate change; how is that not a story to be covered at this time?

 Thanks you for your attention.
 I look forward to (reading/seeing/listening) to your coverage of all important issues in the fall elections, with climate change at the top, not the bottom, of the list.